CTML-Group/Git-tuto/README.md

 </h1>
 ---

-# Basic commands
+# GitHub Basic commands

 ---
 ## Getting started, and making changes
 ---
 ## `git init`

-Start tracking a project in Git.

-This command creates the .git directory.
+Start tracking a project in Git, this command creates the .git directory

->>> notes: move this to above add / commit / etc

-- if you are using git locally only
-- if it's not on a remote (yet)
-- simplest way is typically creating a repo on git, bitbucket, etc and then cloning

 ---
 ## `git status`